Request Free, One-on-one Academic Assessment

 Tutors that are highly-qualified K-12 and university educators

-SchoolTutoring Academy’s tutoring programs for Bryan students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Bryan students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Bryan District Curriculum Used in Our In-Home Tutoring Programs

 Bryan Independent School District presents each student with success through their curriculum that combines their educators’ teaching skills with the Texas Essential Knowledge and Skills.
 The curriculum is designed to introduce young students to the basic concepts within each subject and then continually deepen understanding over the years.
 By high school, students also have a wide variety of electives and extracurriculars that help them tie their classroom learning and personal goals together.

 We currently cover the following Bryan-area school district: Bryan Independent School District.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Bryan Tutor Today.

 A Parent Talks About Finding a Private, In-Home Tutor

 Bryan Tutors Can Help Your Student Succeed